Get in touch

 ⮚ about to start 2nd line treatment (previously treated with a CDK 4/6 inhibitor such as Ibrance® in the 1st line setting)

-⮚ ‘At Risk’ for hyperglycemia (meaning you have a fasting glucose level below 140 mg/dL PLUS you have either;
+⮚ You have a fasting glucose level below 140 mg/dL PLUS you have either;

 o you are insulin resistant ( HOMA-IR score ≥1.8).
 This score is easy to get – it's calculated using fasting insulin and fasting glucose – your treating physician can order the test.